apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the maximum number of seconds the OpsRequest will wait for its start conditions to be met before aborting.
+<p>Specifies the maximum time in seconds that the OpsRequest will wait for its pre-conditions to be met
+before it aborts the operation.
-If set to 0 (default), the start conditions must be met immediately for the OpsRequest to proceed.</p>
+If set to 0 (default), pre-conditions must be satisfied immediately for the OpsRequest to proceed.</p>
 </td>
 </tr>
 <tr>